 Decriminalization for first time possession

-Nebraska is one of the 26 states that do not jail first-time offenders found in possession of a small amount of cannabis.
+Nebraska is one of 31 states that does not jail first-time offenders found in possession of a small amount of cannabis.
 First offense possession of up to an ounce of marijuana is a civil infraction punishable under Nebraska law by a $300 fine — and a possible drug education course — instead of jail time and is a citation as opposed to an arrest.
 Second offense possession of up to an ounce carries a $400 fine and up to five days in jail, and third offense possession is punishable by up to a week in jail and a fine of $500.
 Second and third offense possession are misdemeanors, but are only citable, and not arrestable, offenses.

 However, according to the ACLU, African Americans in Nebraska are nearly five times as likely to be arrested for marijuana possession as their white neighbors, despite similar use rates.